Alberta Invasive Species Council

 Hinterland Who’s Who

 Partnered with Environment Canada and the Canadian Wildlife Federation (CWF), Hinterlands Who’s Who is an across-Canada resource for educators in the effort to protect Canada’s wildlife and the environment.
 This website provides a broad perspective on invasive alien species through definitions, concerns, history, prevention and methods of containment.

 Integrated Vegetation Management Association of British Columbia (IVMA of BC)

 The IVMA of BC is a recognized organization of professional people dedicated to the responsible practice of all aspects of vegetation management working for and providing information to its members in British Columbia and across Canada.

-Invasive Alien Plant Program (IAPP), BC Ministry of Forests and Range
+Invasive Alien Plant Program (IAPP)

 Invasive Plant Management Resources